 - Check the wireless security settings on the wireless device and verify that your device is using the same wireless security and password as the Cable Modem/Router.
-The default wireless settings can be found on the back label of your router.
+The default wireless settings can be found on the label of your router.
+When the cable modem is standing vertically this label is located on the side of your modem.
 The settings on your computer, phone, or other device must match the modem/router settings - either the default settings or some new settings you made. - Check the signal strength of your wireless connection.
 Most wireless adapters have some type of signal strength meter that shows how strong your wireless signal is.
 Windows users, click the Wireless icon in your system tray to check signal strength.
-If your signal strength is not strong enough, try reorienting the antennas on the Cable Modem/Router. - > Change the wireless channel.
-To do that, follow these steps: - 1 Open the Zoom Configuration Manager by entering the following in your Web browser's address bar: http://192.168.0.1 - 2 In the Login dialog box, type the following User Name and Password in lower case, and then click Login.
+If your signal strength is not strong enough, try reorienting the antennas on the Cable Modem/Router. - Change the wireless channel.
+To do that, follow these steps: - 1 Open the Zoom Configuration Manager by entering the following in your Web browser's address bar: http://192.168.0.1 - 2 In the Login dialog box, type the User Name and Password in lower case, and then click Login.
+(Here we assume the default User Name and Password.)

 - 3 Click Wireless on the menu tab to open the Wireless page. - 4 On the Radio page, go to the Control Channel drop-down menu, select a channel that is 5 channels away from the current channel you are using.
-You may need to switch the Sideband for Control Channel setting from lower to upper to access the higher channels.
+You may need to switch the Sideband for Control Channel setting from lower to upper to access the higher channels. - 5 Be sure to click Apply after you change the channel.
+All devices connecting wirelessly will automatically switch to the new channel. - ➤ If changing the wireless channel did not help, you should reduce the amount of bandwidth your wireless connection is using from 40 Mhz to 20 Mhz on the same wireless page. - Move the device trying to access the Cable Modem/Router to a different location, ideally closer to the Cable Modem/Router.

-- 5 Be sure to click Apply after you change the channel.
-All devices connecting wirelessly will automatically switch to the new channel. - If changing the wireless channel did not help, you should reduce the amount of bandwidth your wireless connection is using from 40 Mhz to 20 Mhz on the same wireless page. - Move the device trying to access the Cable Modem/Router to a different location, ideally closer to the Cable Modem/Router. - ➤ If possible, move the Cable Modem/Router to a new location, ideally closer to the wireless device. - For some computers and some tablets, try deleting the old network settings including the SSID and password/pre-shared key.
+- ➢ If possible, move the Cable Modem/Router to a new location, ideally closer to the wireless device. - ➤ For some computers and some tablets, try deleting the old network settings including the SSID and password/pre-shared key.
 After you do that, use the new settings.
-Normally the new settings should be the modem/router's default settings as discussed above. - > Refer to your computer's or other device's documentation if necessary.
+Normally the new settings should be the modem/router's default settings as discussed above. - Refer to your computer's or other device's documentation if necessary.